Yanpas/mandocset/README.md

 You can even generate docset of all manpages on your system (script supports mans compressed with gzip or bzip2), usually they are located at `/usr/share/man`.

+By default script uses man2html utility.
+If you prefer pandoc just use `-e "pandoc -f man -t html"`.

 ### Some links to man pages
 * [manpages-posix](https://launchpad.net/ubuntu/+source/manpages-posix)
 * linux man pages' [git](https://www.kernel.org/doc/man-pages/)